 Faq’s about Scooter or Bicycle for toddlers:

 Scooters and bikes are excellent first vehicles for toddlers.
 They’re lightweight, easy to maneuver, and can be used on a variety of terrains.
 Some children who are too short to reach the ground while standing up may not be able to ride a bicycle as well as they can use a scooter.
-Other factors such as safety features (helmets), ease of storage, durability, weather resistance also come into play when deciding which form of transportation will work best for you and your family in particular circumstances.
+Other factors such as safety features (helmets), ease of storage, durability, and weather resistance also come into play when deciding which form of transportation will work best for you and your family in particular circumstances.